AnthonySaldana/cat-api/README.md

-This project was setup with create-react-app
-Use these commands to spin up a local server to run this app
+Use these commands to spin up a local server and run this app

 ## Local Server